 This is where the tendinosis/ tears as described above heal with the laying down of calcium (hydroxyapatite) in the tendon.
 Presents as pain.

 Frozen shoulder or ‘adhesive capsulitis’ is a disorder where the capsule that surrounds the shoulder joint becomes stiff and inflamed.
 Typically produces restriction in the range of movement of the shoulder together with pain.
-Occasionally the restriction and pain can be severe.
+Occasionally the restriction and pain can be severe requiring frozen shoulder treatment.
 Exact cause unknown.
-Can last for months to years untreated.
+Can last for months to years if left untreated.

 Better diagnosed with MRI, but sometimes can be seen on ultrasound.